stanynoel/stanynoel.github.io/_posts/2015-03-23-welcome-to-carte-noir.md

 ---
 layout:     post
-title:      About ME
+title:      Welcome to Carte Noire
 date:       2015-03-23 15:31:19
-author:     Noel Stany
+author:     Jacob Tomlinson
-summary:    Data Science Enthusiast
+summary:    Carte Noire is a dark blog theme for Jekyll focusing on a clear reading experience.
 categories: jekyll
 thumbnail:  heart
 tags:
- - A
+ - welcome
- - Small
+ - to
- - Creative
+ - carte
- - Friend
+ - noire
 ---

 Welcome to Carte Noire.